Aspireguru/ICT171_PORTFOLIO_KRISHNAAJAY/My contributions.md

-# DEPLOY THE FREE TEMPLATE (RONALDO BOOTSTRAP 4 PORTFOLIO TEMPLATE)
+# 🚀📁🎨 DEPLOY THE FREE TEMPLATE (RONALDO BOOTSTRAP 4 PORTFOLIO TEMPLATE)
 Editing the template to match my portfolio information, adding manual JavaScript and CSS scripts and removing sections that are not needed.
-The JavaScripts were used to show real-time to the users as they are in my portfolio website.
+The JavaScripts were used to show real-time data to the users as they are in my portfolio website.

 - Download the Bootstrap 4 portfolio template from https://themewagon.com/themes/free-bootstrap-4-html5-one-page-personal-portfolio-website-template-ronaldo/
 - Extract the zip file using 7-Zip